LSiegner/LSiegner/README.md

 - 🔭 I’m currently working on my master studies in physics at the University of Cologne
 - 🌱 I’m currently learning data engineering/data science with a focus on precision oncology/sytems medicine 📚
+- :star_struck: I'm open to collaborate on any topic data engineering
 - 🤔 I’m looking for a mentor helping me to achieve my goals in the fields of data engineering
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/leon-siegner)